-Let’s face it; most people give their pets food from the table.
+Let’s face it; most people give their pups food from the table.
 Contrary to what you may have heard, feeding people foods to pets isn’t always a bad thing, especially if you’re giving healthy options.
-In fact, you may be surprised at what you can safely— and nutritiously— feed your pet from the table.
+In fact, you may be surprised at what you can safely— and nutritiously feed your pet from the table.

 1. Sweet Potatoes: One of nature’s nearly perfect foods, sweet potatoes are so healthy they should be fed to your dog daily!
 Health benefits include 1) source of potent antioxidant to aid in healing, cancer prevention, and fighting the effects of aging; 2) Vitamins A, C and B6; 3) contains the mineralsmanganese, copper, and iron; and 4) source of dietary fiber to help with loose stools.
 May be fed whole after baking (microwave works great and saves time!) or in the form of “wonder chips” – thinly sliced and baked in Enova, canola, or other low-fat cooking oil.
 Cheaper and healthier than store-bought treats.

 2. Fish: Oily fishes such as salmon, sardines, and anchovies are excellent sources of omega-3 fatty acids (DHA/EPA).
 Omega-3 fatty acids help prevent skin problems and allergies, treat arthritis and heart disease, and have been shown to improve behavior and intelligence.
-These fishes are tasty enough for the finickiest feline or choosiest canine.
+These fishes are tasty enough for the choosiest canine.
 You can add fish to your pet’s regular food in the form of freshly prepared, canned, or pouches.
-Cats and dogs do exceptionally well on a diet consisting of fish proteins.
+Dogs do exceptionally well on a diet consisting of fish proteins.
 Let your pet take a taste on the wild side.

 3. Carrots: One of the greatest treats for dogs also happens to be loaded with powerful phytonutrients.
 Packed with Vitamins A, K and C, carrots pack a powerful antioxidant punch.
 Additionally, carrots help a dog’s vision, heart, and blood sugar levels.
 Raw baby carrots are one of my favorite treats for dogs.
 In the summer, you can slice carrots and freeze them in ice cubes for an “ice surprise.”
 Cooked carrots can be added to your dog’s regular food or used as part of a healthy home-prepared meal.